hipe/tmx/brazen/doc/issues/032-the-stream-narrative.md

 get might be the same object as before but with different values inside. it depends on the silo's treament of this.

-because it is a [#ca-044] stream you can do map, reduce, expand, etc (but again flyweighting might trip you up unless you do something like duping your each element as necessary).
+because it is a [#ibid] stream you can do map, reduce, expand, etc (but again flyweighting might trip you up unless you do something like duping your each element as necessary).